globalizejs/globalize/README.md

 Globalize doesn't use native Ecma-402 yet, which could potentially improve date and number formatting performance.
-Although Ecma-402 support is improving among modern browsers and even Node.js, the functionality and locale coverage level varies between different environments (see Comparing JavaScript Libraries' [slide 25][]).
+Although Ecma-402 support is improving among modern browsers and even Node.js, the functionality and locale coverage level varies between different environments (see Comparing JavaScript Libraries [slide 25][]).
 Globalize needs to do more research and testings to use it reliably.

 For alternative libraries and more, check out this [JavaScript globalization overview][].